 Additionally, a material handling system can help companies keep a more accurate track of their inventory.
 For instance, proper shelving and organizational features help companies know exactly where to find products and keep track of them when they need to be moved.
 Computerized systems can automatically track your inventory and ensure you always have the correct amount of products.

 2. Lower Material Handling Costs

-One of the biggest concerns of those who use material handling equipment in their business is to lower their cost.
-Much of a company’s production process is built around material movement, procurement and storage.
-These aspects of the process can cost a significant amount of money, especially if your material handling system is inefficient.
+One of the biggest concerns of those using material handling equipment in their business is lowering costs.
+Much of a company’s production process involves material movement, procurement and storage.
+These aspects of the process can cost significant money, especially if your material handling system is inefficient.
 If your material handling system can’t handle the flow of materials efficiently, stoppages can occur, leading to new costs and lower profitability.

-The higher initial costs of more sophisticated equipment are well worth it, as they help a company handle more material with greater speed and efficiency.
+The higher initial costs of more sophisticated equipment are well worth it, as they help a company handle more material faster and more efficiently.
 In the long-term, you’ll lower costs associated with errors, damaged equipment and work stoppages.

 3. Greater Warehouse Capacity